-Have you ever added up how much you spend every year getting your car’s oil changed?
-Or, how much you’ve spent on fresh vegetables, gourmet jam, or having your pants hemmed?
+Have you ever added up how much you spend each year getting your car’s oil changed?
+Or how much you’ve spent on fresh vegetables, gourmet jam, or having your pants hemmed?

 Chances are, it’s a fair amount.

-I recently stopped to think about all the products and services I pay for, that I could be doing myself.
-My oil changes are a good example.
-I spend around $90-$120 per year paying a mechanic to change my oil.
-That’s something I could easily do myself for a small fraction of that cost.
+I recently stopped to think about all the products and services I pay for that I could be doing myself.
+For instance, I spend around $90 to $120 per year paying a mechanic to change my oil.
+That’s something I could easily do myself for a small fraction of the cost.

 Of course, outsourcing some tasks does give us the time to do other, possibly more productive (or fun) things.
-And taking on a bigger or more complicated task than you are capable of can cost you in the long run — a simple fix can turn into a pricey repair if you mangle the job.
+And taking on a bigger or more complicated task than you’re capable of can cost you in the long run.
+A simple fix can turn into a pricey repair if you mangle the job.

 But taking the time to learn just a few simple DIY life skills can save you some significant money over the course of the year.
-Here are some of the most valuable, and do-able, DIY projects that will save you money.
+Here are some of the most valuable, and doable, do-it-yourself skills that will save you money.

 2. Pet Grooming

 I know some people who spend $50 per month taking their dog to the groomer.
 That’s $600 per year!

 Some dog breeds require more upkeep than others.
 For example, Afghan Hounds are notoriously expensive dogs to maintain because their long hair needs almost daily brushing.
 Each trip to the groomer will cost $65 to $75 for this breed.
 Your dog likely doesn’t require this much pampering, but you can still save hundreds each year by grooming your dog or cat at home, especially if you have a long-haired pet.
 That’s money you could be spending on the other costs of owning a pet.